-In this feature interview, Michelle Ang speaks to three fathers who run their own businesses.
+In this feature interview, Michelle Ang spoke to three fathers who run their own businesses.
 They share their struggles and how they find time for family in the midst of their hectic schedules.

 Kuah Eng Liang, Principal of Heguru Education Centre

-Principal of Heguru Education Centre, Kuah Eng Liang was a PLE-EDB Scholar and obtained his Masters from National University of Singapore.
-A certified Heguru Instructor himself, Eng Liang decided to bring the Heguru Programmes to Singapore after witnessing the effectiveness of the programme and being inspired by the Hegruru founders’ passion.
+Principal of Heguru Education Centre, Kuah Eng Liang was a PLE-EDB Scholar and obtained his Masters from the National University of Singapore.
+A certified Heguru Instructor himself, Eng Liang decided to bring the Heguru Programmes to Singapore after witnessing the effectiveness of the programme and being inspired by the Heguru founders’ passion.

 Eng Liang currently oversees four Heguru Education centres [SingPost Centre (Paya Lebar), Waterway Point mall (Punggol), Our Tampines Hub, Oasis Terraces mall (Punggol) and Serangoon NEX].
 Married to Mrs Linda Kuah, a senior audit manager with two sons, a 3 year old and 1 year old, this father keeps a joyful outlook on life and parenting; appreciating the small pockets of time spent with his family.

 A typical work day for me is…